hazumu/redux-stars/README.md

 # redux-stars

 Beautiful stars chase the trajectory of your mouse!

-## setting
+## Setting

 ```
 npm install -g webpack